opensearch-project/documentation-website/_data-prepper/index.md

 Each pipeline contains two required components: `source` and `sink`.
 If a buffer, a processor, or both are missing from the pipeline, Data Prepper uses the default `bounded_blocking` buffer and a no-op processor.
 Note that a single instance of Data Prepper can have one or more pipelines.

-## Pipeline configurations in Data Prepper
+## Basic pipeline configurations

 To understand how the pipeline components function within a Data Prepper configuration, see the following examples.
 Each pipeline configuration uses a `yaml` file format.
-The [Pipelines]({site.url}}{{site.baseurl}}/data-prepper/pipelines/pipelines/) documentation has more detailed information about pipeline configurations and components.
+See[Configuring Data Prepper pipelines]({site.url}}{{site.baseurl}}/data-prepper/pipelines/pipelines/#configuring-data-prepper-pipelines) for more detailed information and examples.

 ### Minimal configuration